Sayed-Rafiul-Islam/Computer-Mania-Client-Side/README.md

 Click [Computer Menia](https://computer-menia.web.app/) to view it in your browser

 ## Description
-Computer Menia is a website that sells computer parts, provide repair services and also buys second hand computer parts from their customer.
-It has different access levels and nested navigation system,
+Computer Menia is a website that sells computer parts, provides repair services and also buys secondhand computer parts from their customer.
+It has different access levels and nested navigation system.

 ## Features
 * An user can register